 A feasibility study on starting a Nativity school in Winnipeg was commissioned in June 2014 and after the completion of Part I of the GMS Feasibility Study, with the encouragement and support of the NativityMiguel Coalition, MTMS of Regina, the Canadian Jesuits and SPHS, a decision was made in the spring of 2015 to go forward with establishing Gonzaga Middle School in the Point Douglas neighbourhood of Winnipeg.
 Gonzaga Middle School opened in September 2016 thanks to the inspiration, compassion and generosity of Mr. Mark Chipman, Executive Chairman of True North Sports and Entertainment, Mr. Steve Chipman, President of Birchwood Automotive Group and Mr. Bob Puchniak, past Chief Financial Officer of James Richardson and Sons Limited.
-GMS was incorporated in July 2015 with these three founding members respectively as Chairperson, Secretary and Vice-
+GMS was incorporated in July 2015 with these three founding members respectively as Chairperson, Secretary and ViceChairperson.

-Chairperson.
 They served on the Board along with Fr.
 Len Altilia SJ, President of SPHS and Provincial Assistant for Secondary and Pre-Secondary Education for the Jesuits in English Canada, Mrs. Connie Yunyk, the President of St. Mary's Academy (SMA), Dr. Niigaan Sinclair, Native Studies Professor and acting Department Head at the University of Manitoba, Dr. Jerome Cranston, Associate Professor of Education and Executive Director, Student Academic Success at the University of Manitoba and Mr. Tom Lussier, past Principal of St. Paul's hired as the first Executive Director and Principal of GMS.
-More recently, Mr. Kyle Mason, founder and Executive Director of the North End Family Centre has joined the Board of Directors while Dr. Sinclair and Dr. Cranston have stepped down due to changing work commitments.
+In Februaru 2018, Mr. Kyle Mason, founder and Executive Director of the North End Family Centre joined the Board of Directors.
+In June 2018, Dr. Sinclair and Dr. Cranston stepped down due to changing work commitments, and then Ms Tara Zajak, the Executive Director of the North Point Douglas Women's Centre and Mr. Mitch Bourbonniere, well-known community social worker and activist, OPK director, and Mama Bear Clan Founder joined the board.

 Throughout the feasibility study process, the advice, support and input of members of an Advisory Committee was important in the establishment of GMS.
-In addition to the initial Board members who formed a Working Committee, the Advisory Committee included: Mrs. Josie Audino, as Principal of SMA; Mr. Mitch Bourbonniere, another SPHS alumnus who has worked as a social worker in the inner city and as a university Social Work instructor; the Honourable Kevin Chief, then the MLA for Point Douglas; Dr. Jerome Cranston; Mr. David Filmon, Chairperson SPHS Board; Mr. Bob Lewin, Principal of SPHS; Sr. Bernadette O'Reilly, NDS, past co-Director of Rossbrook House and Sr. Susan Wikeem SNJM, past President of SMA.
-Some of these community leaders continue to provide support and quidance through our Community Council group that will also include some current parents.
+In addition to the initial Board members who formed a Working Committee, the Advisory Committee included: Mrs. Josie Audino, as Principal of SMA; Mr. Mitch Bourbonniere, the Honourable Kevin Chief, then the MLA for Point Douglas; Dr. Jerome Cranston; Mr. David Filmon, Chairperson SPHS Board; Mr. Bob Lewin, Principal of SPHS; Sr. Bernadette O'Reilly, NDS, past co-Director of Rossbrook House and Sr. Susan Wikeem SNJM, past President of SMA.
+Some of these community leaders continue to provide support and guidance through our Community Council group that also includes some current parents.